 Furthermore, should an individual prefer to sign up for an exam time and location over the phone, PSI registrars are available for scheduling Monday-Friday from 6:30am to 9:00pm, and Saturday-Sunday from 8:00am to 4:30pm CT at (800) 733-9267.

-In order to become a public insurance adjuster in the state of Louisiana, all applicants must submit a set of fingerprints to the Louisiana Department of Insurance.
 The Louisiana Department of Insurance will conduct a state and national fingerprint-based criminal history record.
 Electronic fingerprints must be taken at one of PSI Louisiana sites on the same day of the licensing examination.
 The fee for fingerprinting is $58.00 (state processing fee is $38.00, and PSI processing fee is $20.00).
 In addition, the fingerprinting process can take up to 4 weeks.